MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 SharePoint Workflow Manager and SharePoint Workflow Manager Client can be downloaded from [here](https://www.microsoft.com/download/details.aspx?id=104867).
 Install both SharePoint Workflow Manager and SharePoint Workflow Manager Client on all servers in the Workflow Manager farm.
-Install SharePoint Workflow Manager Client on all servers in the SharePoint Server farm.
+Install only the SharePoint Workflow Manager Client on all servers in the SharePoint Server farm.

-### Install and configure SharePoint Server
+### Configure Workflow Manager farm and SharePoint Workflow Manager

-Install and configure SharePoint Server.
-To do so, see [Install and deploy SharePoint Server Subscription Edition](../install/install.md).
+To create a Workflow Manager farm and join your servers to the farm, you can configure SharePoint Workflow Manager through the Workflow Manager Configuration Wizard, see [Video series Install and configure Workflow](/SharePoint/governance/video-series-install-and-configure-workflow-in-sharepoint-server-2013#episode-3-install-and-configure-workflow-manager).

 > [!NOTE]
 > The SharePoint 2010 Workflow platform installs automatically when you install SharePoint Server.
 The SharePoint 2013 Workflow platform requires either Microsoft Workflow Manager or SharePoint Workflow Manager and must be installed separately and then configured to work with your SharePoint Server farm.
 To function correctly SharePoint 2013 Workflows require that the App Management Service and Site Subscription Service are provisioned.
 It is not required to set up a wildcard certificate and DNS registration but both instances need to be running.

-### Configure Workflow Manager farm and SharePoint Workflow Manager

-To create a Workflow Manager farm and join your servers to the farm, you can configure SharePoint Workflow Manager through the Workflow Manager Configuration Wizard, see [Video series Install and configure Workflow](/SharePoint/governance/video-series-install-and-configure-workflow-in-sharepoint-server-2013#episode-3-install-and-configure-workflow-manager).

 ### Configure SharePoint Workflow Manager to work with the SharePoint Server farm
 <a name="section5"> </a>